BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >By conspiracy theory, I mean an explanation of historical, ongoing, or future events that cites as a main causal factor a group of powerful persons, the conspirators, acting in secret for their own benefit against the common good. -- Joseph E. Uscinski

-## Mythology and Conspiracy Theories
+## Mythologies and Conspiracy Theories

 The phenomena of conspiracy theories hunts me since the terror attacks of 9/11 happened back when I was a child.
 I remember watching the *Zeitgeist series*, which linked various conspiracy theories involving religion, the September 11 attacks and the financial sector.